pbrentlinger/salesforce-cli-nvim/README.md

 # salesforce-cli-nvim
-Implementing the salesforce cli in a neovim plugin
+Implementing the salesforce cli in a neovim plugin because I wanted to learn how to make nvim plugins and learn the salesforce cli.

 ## Currently Supported Commands